On Absolutely Continuous Invariant Measures and Krieger-Type of Markov Subshifts: Markov Subshift of Finite Type (MSFT)

 and is defined on $E_{i,j}$ by $V:B\left(i\right)\rightleftharpoons B'\left(j\right)$ and on $E'_{i,j}$ by $V:B'\left(i\right)\rightleftharpoons B\left(j\right)$.
 We write such element by

 \end{itemize} \end{dfn}

-Note that if we define admissible permutations to be the identity mappings outside of their domains, then symmetric admissible permutations remain one-to-one while asymmetric admissible permutations no longer remain one-to-one.
+Note that if we define admissible permutations to be the identity mappings outside of their domains, then symmetric admissible permutations remain one-to-one while asymmetric admissible permutations are no longer one-to-one.

 Let us establish a notation.
 Given a Markov measure $\mu$ on $X_A$ defined by $\left(P_n:n\in\mathbb{Z}\right)$, for a block $B=\left[b_1,b_2,\dotsc,b_L\right]$ and $i\in\mathbb{Z}$ we write

 The following formula is a direct computation using the properties of admissible permutations and of the Radon--Nikodym derivative.